RACE-IT: A Reconfigurable Analog Computing Engine for In-Memory Transformer Acceleration: Introduction

-In this paper, we present a new ACAM cell structure, called Compute-ACAM, to support computing a wide range of arbitrary operations.
-It directly outputs each bit of the result, eliminating the need for a memory array and surpassing the look-up table approach.
-By reprogramming the ranges stored in the cells, the same Compute-ACAM array can be reconfigured for different operations without requiring any hardware modifications.
-This characteristic positions it as an ideal solution to construct a reconfigurable architecture capable of supporting all operators in Transformer models and even future operators that have yet to be conceived.
-We also leverage ACAM's capability of accepting analog input and producing digital output, to replace the Analog-to-Digital Converters (ADCs), which account for more than 30\% of the area and 50\% of the power in ReRAM-based accelerators.
-Notably, all operations implemented using Compute-ACAM occupy less area than their CMOS-based counterparts.
+In this paper, we present a novel Reconfigurable Analog Computing Engine (RACE) built upon RRAM-based Analog Content Addressable Memory (ACAM)~\cite{li2020analog} to support a wide range of arbitrary operations.
+By reprogramming the value ranges stored in RRAM devices, the RACE can be reconfigured to perform different computations without requiring any hardware modifications.
+This reconfigurability makes it a compelling solution for building architectures capable of supporting all core operations in Transformer models, as well as future operators yet to be conceived.
+To reduce hardware overhead, we introduce an encoding scheme that significantly reduces the size of RACE arrays, thus further improving the area and energy efficiency.

-Leveraging Compute-ACAM, we present RACE-IT, a \textit{\underline{R}econfigurable \underline{A}nalog \underline{C}AM-crossbar \underline{E}ngine for \underline{I}n-memory \underline{T}ransformer acceleration}, an accelerator architecture capable of efficiently handling operations across the entirety of Transformer models.
-We employ a pipelined execution fashion to optimize for throughput.
-Beyond Transformer models, RACE-IT possesses the versatility to support a broad spectrum of DNN architectures, including those integrating future operators yet to be introduced.
-To validate the effectiveness of our approach, we compare RACE-IT against state-of-the-art GPUs and ReRAM-based accelerators.
-The experimental results demonstrate significant performance enhancements of 10.7$\times$ and 5.9$\times$, along with substantial energy savings of 1193$\times$ and 3.9$\times$, respectively.
+While the RACE offers energy-efficient computation by operating in the analog domain, it inherits the susceptibility to analog noise and device non-idealities.
+To evaluate its real-world effectiveness, we perform detailed circuit simulations in SPICE and propose a noise-aware fine-tuning (NAF) strategy by incorporating realistic noise models and variability to significantly improve CNNs and Transformer model's inference robustness under practical operating conditions.

+By integrating the RACE with RRAM crossbars to form an IMC system, our proposed RACE-IT (i.e., RACE for In-memory Transformers) accelerator demonstrates significant performance improvements and energy savings over state-of-the-art GPUs, systolic arrays, and prior IMC designs.

-In summary, this paper offers the following contributions:
+In summary, this paper makes the following contributions:

-\begin{itemize} \item A novel ACAM-based computing structure (Compute-ACAMs) that supports arbitrary operations.
-To the best of our knowledge, this is the first CAM-based design that does not need a memory array for arbitrary computation.
-Its reconfigurability, small area, and fast execution speed open up a new paradigm for reconfigurable computation in DNN accelerators.

-\item An encoding-based optimization that reduces the number of Compute-ACAM arrays needed to perform computation.
-This is an essential part of the design to make the proposed Compute-ACAM structure smaller enough for massive replication to achieve high parallelism.

-\item A full-fledged reconfigurable accelerator with crossbars and Compute-ACAMs that can efficiently execute full Transformer models and even future operators without adding new specialized components.
+\begin{itemize} \item We propose the RACE, a compact and reconfigurable analog structure that supports arbitrary operations, enabling flexible analog DNN acceleration.